Pau d'Arco Herbal Remedy for Cancer

 The main bioactive components in Tabebuia impetiginosa / Handroanthus impetiginosus are lapachol and beta-lapachone.
 Beta-lapachone appears to be the primary anti-cancer compound.
 Additionally, Pau d’Arco also has high levels of selenium, an anti-oxidant that also boosts immunity and supports the absorption of iodine.

 According to the research, Pau d’Arco appears to be quite safe, though it can interfere with the biological cycle of vitamin K1 in the body (read more about vitamin K1 and vitamin K2 in this article).
-And Pau d’Arco products that are currently on the market are generally low quality, so it's important to carefully examine and investigate the products you have available to you before making a purchase.
+The main concern with this medicine is that many Pau d’Arco products that are currently on the market are generally low quality, so it's important to carefully examine and investigate the products you have available to you before making a purchase.
+As long as you are able to find a high-quality product that contains the inner bark of the Tabebuia impetiginosa tree, there are few side effects or risks associated with this plant medicine.

 Click here to do our 1 hour QUICK START VIDEO COURSE TO CURING CANCER AT HOME.